browserless/browserless/README.md

 ### Playwright

-We support running with playwright via their their browser's remot connection protocols interface out of the box.
+We support running with playwright via their their browser's remote connection protocols interface out of the box.
 Just make sure that your Docker image, playwright browser type _and_ endpoint match:

 **Before**